AugChiang/DAS_Noise2NoiseFlow/README.md

 ## Problem
 The sample function call of the NoiseFlow **NOT** work correctly, that generated noises are not correct.

-However, the prediction of NoiseFlow does seems to generate DAS noises.
+However, the prediction of NoiseFlow does seem to generate DAS noises.

 ![image](my_results/plots/test_noiseflow.png)